[FCSC 2019] - 3615 Incident (1/3)

 |

-, so we can check off the last item in our list.
+This gives us the last piece of the flag: :c9a12b109a58361ff1381fceccdcdcade3ec595a}, so we can check off the last item in our list.

 - the SHA1 of the file name

-once encrypted.
+flag.docxonce encrypted.

 3. Flag 🚩

-Our analysis yields the following flag: ECSC{assistance.exe:5208:c9a12b109a58361ff1381fceccdcdcade3ec595a}
+Our analysis yields the following flag: ECSC{assistance.exe:5208:c9a12b109a58361ff1381fceccdcdcade3ec595a}.

-challenge.
+This concludes the first part of the 3615 Incident challenge.
 I hope this writeup has helped you understand the ins and outs of this challenge.
 Good luck for the second part! :)